 Qi Gong harnessed his body back into his own control, and empowered him with the sense of complete self-control, both physically, energetically and mentally.

-Teachers Jonathan has studied under include:
+Internal martial arts teachers Jonathan has studied under include: